hcn1519/search-cpp-module/README.md

 - Script to explore projects that use C++ modules from the [awesome-cpp](https://github.com/fffaraz/awesome-cpp)

 Investigation involves examining popular C++ projects listed in the README of the [Awesome Cpp](https://github.com/fffaraz/awesome-cpp) repository, which provides links to various open-source C++ projects.
-The README of Awesome Cpp contains XXX links to C++ open-source projects.
+The README of Awesome Cpp contains 629 links to C++ open-source projects.
 These projects were then individually searched using the GitHub Search API.
 The objective was to determine whether these well-known projects were utilizing C++ modules.

 Each API call contains a query of this form.